1. Where can I find information on visa application?

 Some cases may need longer processing time.

-We don't do same-day or urgent services for applicants holding the following countries' passports: Afghanistan, Austria, Bangladesh, Belgium, Czech Republic, Democratic Republic of Congo, Denmark, Estonia, Finland, France, Germany, Ghana, Greece, Iceland, Iran, Iraq, Luxembourg, Mali, the Netherlands, Nigeria, Norway, Pakistan, Portugal, Spain, Sri Lanka, Sweden, Switzerland, the U.S.A..
+We don't do urgent services for applicants holding the following countries' passports: Afghanistan, Austria, Bangladesh, Belgium, Czech Republic, Democratic Republic of Congo, Denmark, Estonia, Finland, France, Germany, Ghana, Greece, Iceland, Iran, Iraq, Luxembourg, Mali, the Netherlands, Nigeria, Norway, Pakistan, Portugal, Spain, Sri Lanka, Sweden, Switzerland, the U.S.A..

 13. I cannot come on the pick-up day which shows in the pick-up form.
 Can I come later?